 Note: if there is any possibility that you could be pregnant, a pregnancy test is essential.
 This is because the serious condition called ectopic pregnancy, which can occur in early pregnancy, may cause symptoms similar to mesenteric adenitis.
 See the separate leaflet called Ectopic Pregnancy for more details.

 What is the treatment?

 Usually, no treatment is needed for mesenteric adenitis other than painkillers (if needed).
 If infection with a germ (a bacterial infection) is suspected, you may be given antibiotic medication, but this is uncommon.

 Your doctor will advise about the symptoms to look out for which suggest that you should be seen urgently for review.
 For example, increasing pain or becoming more unwell mean you should seek further advice straightaway.

 When might an operation be needed?

 In some cases, problems such as appendicitis or ectopic pregnancy cannot be totally ruled out, even after tests.
-If so, you may need an operation to look inside the tummy (abdomen) and check for any suspected problem.
+If so, you may need an operation to look inside your tummy to check for any suspected problem.
 Sometimes this can be done as keyhole surgery (laparoscopy), where a thin fibre-optic telescope is used to look inside the tummy.

 If you have an operation or laparoscopy then the inflamed glands may actually be seen.
 However, the purpose of the operation is not to look for swollen glands, but to make sure other important problems, like appendicitis, are not missed.

-The symptoms usually improve within a few days, and will almost always clear up completely within two weeks.
-Rarely, if infection with a germ (a bacterial infection) is the cause, the condition can become serious if left untreated.
+The symptoms usually improve within a few days, and will almost always clear up completely within about two weeks.
+Rarely, if infection with a germ (bacterium) is the cause, the condition can become serious if left untreated.